adeguk/my-snippets-functions/README.md

-# my-snippets-functions
+# My Snippets Functions
-My WordPress snippet functions
+This contains a few of PHP functions I had either came up with or refaction of others